-60 The EMP shall include a study on the implementation of measures, the content of which is to be harmonised with the appropriate nature protection authority, and is to cover the following aspects: the method of construction and technical equipment, physical protection, time limitation, and envisaged management method for potential pollution.
-It is a tool for environmental authorities to monitor the implementation and effectiveness of environmental measures, to identify unforeseen significant adverse effects and to undertake appropriate remedial action.
+&lt;sup>60 The EMP shall include a study on the implementation of measures, the content of which is to be harmonised with the appropriate nature protection authority, and is to cover the following aspects: the method of construction and

-2.2.15 Standard 3: Biodiversity and ecosystems61:
+2.2.15 Standard 3: Biodiversity and ecosystems:

 - The EIB will only finance a project within a protected area, or within a nationally or internationally designated or recognised area for biodiversity conservation, if the promoter is able to demonstrate that the development is legally permitted and that the design of the project is consistent with any management plan for such areas.
 In the absence of such a plan, projects should be compatible with the achievement of the relevant conservation objectives used to designate the area in question. - Projects located in the European Union that may have a significant effect on a site designated or in the process of being designated Natura 2000 shall be subject to the assessment procedures required under Articles 6(3) and 6(4) of the EU Habitats Directive.
-The use of the European Commission guideline for applying Articles 6(3) and 6(4) of the Habitats Directive is recommended (see paragraph 2.2.6). - For projects within the Natura 2000 network, the EIB requires the promoter to ensure that the assessment is able to demonstrate, with supporting evidence, that (i) there will be no significant effects on a Natura 2000 site; or (ii) there will be no adverse effects on the integrity of a Natura 2000 site; or (iii) there is an absence of alternatives to the project or plan that is likely to have adverse effects on the integrity of a Natura 2000 site; and (iv) there are compensation measures which maintain or enhance the overall coherence of the Natura 2000 network and the project is justified by imperative reasons of overriding public interest. - Cumulative impacts of the project should be appropriately assessed: (a) between the different elements of the projects (no "salami-slicing" of impacts); (b) with regard to other projects in the same area likely to have similar impacts; and (c) with regard to other activities, threats and pressures in the wider landscape that might have similar or related impacts on biodiversity and ecosystems62. - 2.2.16 Standard 10: Stakeholder engagement63: - Environmental and social impact assessments should follow the spirit of the Aarhus Convention.
+The use of the European Commission guideline for applying Articles 6(3) and 6(4) of the Habitats Directive is recommended (see § 2.2.6). - For projects within the Natura 2000 network, the EIB requires the promoter to ensure that the assessment is able to demonstrate, with supporting evidence, that (i) there will be no significant effects on a Natura 2000 site; or (ii) there will be no adverse effects on the integrity of a Natura 2000 site; or (iii) there is an absence of alternatives to the project or plan that is likely to have adverse effects on the integrity of a Natura 2000 site; and (iv) there are compensation measures which maintain or enhance the overall coherence of the Natura 2000 network and the project is justified by imperative reasons of overriding public interest. - Cumulative impacts of the project should be appropriately assessed: (a) between the different elements of the projects (no "salami-slicing" of impacts); (b) with regard to other projects in the same area likely to have similar impacts; and (c) with regard to other activities, threats and pressures in the wider landscape that might have similar or related impacts on biodiversity and ecosystems.

+2.2.16 Standard 10: Stakeholder engagement:

+- Environmental and social impact assessments should follow the spirit of the Aarhus Convention.
 It grants the public rights regarding access to information, public participation and access to justice, in governmental decision-making processes on matters concerning the local, national and transboundary environment.
-It focuses on interactions between the public and public authorities64. - Initial stakeholder consultations will occur early enough for the rights and interests of impacted individuals and communities to influence decisions made throughout the project life cycle. - The promoter will consult all identified stakeholders at strategic decision-making points during the project life cycle and certainly before any impact is delivered.
+It focuses on interactions between the public and public authorities. - Initial stakeholder consultations will occur early enough for the rights and interests of impacted individuals and communities to influence decisions made throughout the project life cycle. - The promoter will consult all identified stakeholders at strategic decision-making points during the project life cycle and certainly before any impact is delivered.
 Engagement with stakeholders during the life of a project is a dynamic and challenging process.
 Promoters are required to monitor the implementation of the stakeholder engagement plan.